 CNN has a convolution layer that has filters to build the feature maps.
 It follows a hierarchical model that creates a network in the shape of a funnel, returns the processed outcome to a densely connected layer in which all the neurons are interconnected, and returns the final image as classified or identified.

-This helps in sharing the features parameter, dimensionality reduction and also reduces the computations.
+This helps share the features parameter, dimensionality reduction, and reduces the computations.

-• Conv1D is applicable for input signals which are similar to the voice i.e audio data.
+- Conv1D is applicable for input signals similar to the voice i.e audio data.

 25. Explain the different layers of CNN.
-When using CNN, for which all layers are the parameters estimated?
+When using CNN, which layers are the parameters estimated for?

 There are four different layers of Convolution Neural Network (CNN):

-• Convolutional Layer: The input (images) undergoes a convolution operation.
-This layer consists of a set of filters (or kernels) which further creates a subset of images, called feature maps.
+- Convolutional Layer: The input (images) undergoes a convolution operation.
+This layer consists of filters (or kernels) that further create a subset of images called feature maps.
 These maps are used to train the neural network.

-• Fully Connected Layer: In this layer, like a feedforward neural network, all the layers are fully connected meaning the neurons of each layer are connected to neurons of another layer also have complete activations.
+- Fully Connected Layer: In this layer, like a feedforward neural network, all the layers are fully connected, meaning the neurons of each layer are connected to neurons of another layer and also have complete activations.
 This layer identifies and classifies the image.

 The parameters are estimated for the convolution and fully connected layer, not the flatter and pooling layer.

-26. In CNN, what is the difference between valid and the same padding?
+26. what is the difference between valid and the same padding in CNN?

 Valid padding is used when there is no need for padding.
 After convolution, the output dimensions of the output matrix are (n – f + 1) X (n – f + 1).